R29 Fashion Editors Style Everlane's Capsule Wardrobe Into 9 Outfits

 There’s nothing more satisfying than when several pieces in your wardrobe automatically work well together.
-For instance, a pair of pants that can easily take you from day to night (and work with at least five different tops), and a go-to jacket that you can throw over any outfit.
+For instance, a pair of trousers that can easily take you from day to night (and work with at least five different tops), and a go-to jacket that you can throw over any outfit.
 These are the key elements of a capsule wardrobe.
 In an environmental climate where conscious shopping is important, versatile wardrobe pieces are more in demand than ever.
-So, when Everlane released its new capsule wardrobe collection, Everlane Editions, it instantly caught our attention.
+So when Everlane released its new capsule wardrobe collection, Everlane Editions, it instantly piqued our interest.

-The California-based brand, loved by the likes of Gigi Hadid and Yara Shahidi, is known for its high-quality essentials like staple workout leggings and cult-favorite dresses.
+The California-based brand, loved by the likes of Gigi Hadid and Yara Shahidi, is known for its high-quality essentials like staple workout leggings and cult-favourite dresses.
 The new collection consists of 10 key items that "every woman needs in her forever wardrobe" and is sure to be no different.
-Among the lineup is an oversized blazer and pants that you can mix and match, a classic trench coat, high-waisted jeans, a range of versatile tops and more.
-Prices range from $30 for an organic cotton tee to $230 for a cashmere turtleneck.
+Among the lineup is an oversized blazer and trousers that you can mix and match, a classic trench coat, high-waisted jeans, a range of versatile tops and more.
+Prices range from £32 for an organic cotton tee to £242 for a cashmere turtleneck.

 Advertisement